Junto Nakatani

 Junto Nakatani (中谷潤人, Nakatani Junto) is a Japanese professional boxer.
 He has held world championships in three weight classes, including the World Boxing Organization (WBO) flyweight title from 2020 to 2022 and the WBO junior bantamweight title in 2023, the unified World Boxing Council (WBC) and International Boxing Federation (IBF) between 2024 and 2025, and the Ring Magazine bantamweight title in 2025.
+He challenged for the undisputed world super-bantamweight title in 2026.

 Early life

 Nakatani's father sent him to karate school when he was in third grade because he was always playing video games.
 He later transitioned to boxing, where he found greater success due to the sport's weight classes.

 Amateur career

 Nakatani's amateur career was brief but notable, highlighted by winning the under-15 National Championships.
 He had an amateur record of 14 wins (10 KOs) and 2 losses.
 At age 17, he turned professional after receiving his C-Class boxing license.